Rooks County Courthouse

-The Rooks County Courthouse, located at 115 N. Walnut St. in Stockton, Kansas, was listed on the National Register of Historic Places in 2002.
+Rooks County Courthouse is located at 115 N. Walnut St. in Stockton, Kansas, United States.
+It was listed on the National Register of Historic Places in 2002.

 It was designed by architect Frank C. Squires and was built by Cuthbert and Sons.
 It is a four-story Classical Revival-style building which is 97x77 ft in plan and 45 ft tall.